Whether you want to be smarter or simply to ponder on the deep questions of life, pick up one of these books that make you think.

 Fiction Books With Deeper Meaning

 Some books that make you think show you a deeper meaning behind what is seemingly a simple story.
 On the surface, Animal Farm is just a straightforward tale of animals revolting against the cruel farmer to set up their own government.
 In reality, Animal Farm is the perfect parable for the danger of giving up our freedoms for the sake of security.
 If you’ve ever wondered how a dictatorship comes to be, this classic short novel will show you.
-To really get the most of this short classic, you’ll want to pair it with my favorite book of all time, George Orwell’s 1984.
+To get the most of this short classic, you’ll want to pair it with my favorite book of all time, George Orwell’s 1984.

 If you are looking for books that will make you think without having a lot of time to read, my top recommendation is this classic tale.
 The Little Prince is a short illustrated story full of morals – if only you have eyes to see them.
 It’s one of those short classic books in which you can get out of it as much or as little as you want.
 This short allegory follows a young boy, the Little Prince, who decides to give up his pleasant life on his tiny planet to go discover the universe.
 Along the way, he encounters a strange place called Earth and learns about some of the absurdities of the adults.

 Growing up, Piscine “Pi” Patel loves spending his time at the zoo his parents own.
-When his parents decide to move their zoo from India to Canada, he finds himself on a ship in the Pacific Ocean, never suspecting that a storm will leave him stranded on a life boat in the Pacific struggling to survive for months at sea with a Bengal tiger as his only companion.
+When his parents decide to move their zoo from India to Canada, he finds himself on a ship in the Pacific Ocean, never suspecting that a storm will leave him stranded on a lifeboat in the Pacific struggling to survive for months at sea with a Bengal tiger as his only companion.
 As you near the end of this book, you’ll probably be wondering why I recommended it.
 Trust me, just push through to the end, for it’s the ending of this book that raises it above mediocrity.
 With just a few simple sentences, suddenly the author makes you pause and reevaluate everything you just read.
 Read more →

 Nonfiction Books That Get You Thinking

 Author Gretchen Rubin embarked on a year-long project to make her life happier.
 Every month, she examined a different aspect of her life – whether it be her marriage or her health – trying to improve herself and become happier through targeted action and research.
 To be frank, this book is not for everyone.
 A few years ago, I read this self-help book for my book club, and everyone else hated it (though I’m not sure how many actually read it).
-Be that as it may, if you look at this book objectively, reading her experience will make you think how you could improve yourself to complain less and appreciate life more.
+Be that as it may, if you look at this book objectively, reading her experience will make you think about how you could improve yourself to complain less and appreciate life more.

 If you are looking for books that make you think about race relations in the United States, Griffin’s nonfiction book is a great place to start.
 In October of 1959, journalist John Howard Griffin spent six weeks traveling across the Deep South with one major change: he medically darkened his skin to look like a black man.
 His journal of the experience is an incredible read discussing race relations in the United States.
 Though much has changed since then, you’ll find yourself pondering how much has unfortunately stayed the same.

 First off, you need to understand that J. D. Vance’s memoir is not about life in rural Kentucky.
-Actually, it’s about his family life in Southwestern Ohio and how the Hillbilly culture and ethics his grandparents brought from rural Kentucky affected the lives and choices of his grandparents, parents and even himself.
-Having grown up in that same region of Ohio, I can say that many of observations definitely ring true.
-While you might not agree with all of Vance’s conclusions, he will certainly make you ponder how culture affects us and what heritage you will pass down to your own children.
+Instead, it’s about his family life in Southwestern Ohio and how the Hillbilly culture and ethics his grandparents brought from rural Kentucky affected the lives and choices of his grandparents, parents and even himself.
+Having grown up in that same region of Ohio, I can say that many of his observations ring true.
+While you might not agree with all of Vance’s conclusions, he will certainly make you ponder how culture affects us and what heritage you will pass down to your children.

 Did you know that intelligence is not a very accurate predictor of success?
 Psychologist Angela Duckworth puts forth an insightful new predictor for success: grit.
 That perseverance through obstacles and sheer determination to get ahead.
 With numerous studies and interesting anecdotes, Duckworth has written one of those books that make you think about where you fall on the scale.
 How gritty are you?
 And since grit isn’t fixed, you’ll find in yourself a desire not only to develop it in yourself but also to encourage it in your children.
 Among my favorite fascinating nonfiction books that will make you smarter, Grit will inspire you to be a better person than you were when you first picked it up.